Loading...

 Conservative designs typically have higher yields

-Defaulting to a minimum geometry for all lines, spaces, overlaps, and border of 5.0 µm will lead to higher yield numbers—please note that design rules R and S will still require etch hole spacing to be a maximum of 30 µm.
+Defaulting to a minimum geometry for all lines, spaces, overlaps, and borders of 5.0 µm will lead to higher yield numbers—please note that design rules R and S will still require etch hole spacing to be a maximum of 30 µm.

 Subdicing